Dallas Police Officer Kills Man In His Apartment, Says She Thought It Was Her Home

 Jean was a graduate of Harding University in Arkansas and worked at PricewaterhouseCoopers, The Dallas Morning News reports.

-He was from the Caribbean island of St. Lucia, and was the oldest son of a former government minister — his mother was the permanent secretary of the ministry of education, innovation, gender relations and sustainable development, according to the St. Lucia Times.
+He was from the Caribbean island of St. Lucia and the oldest son of a former government minister, and his mother was the permanent secretary of the ministry of education, innovation, gender relations and sustainable development, according to the St. Lucia Times.

 We learned this morning of the tragic death of 2016 alumnus Botham Jean, who was shot in his home last night.
 Our entire family grieves today for the loss of Botham who has meant so very much to us.
 Please join us in praying for Botham’s friends & family. https://t.co/K1Swfm8i9Y pic.twitter.com/mSVCR2EVJq— Harding University (@HardingU) September 7, 2018